DSpace/RestContract/epersongroups.md

 Return codes:
 * 204: if the update succeeded (including the case of no-op if the eperson was not a member)
-* 401 Forbidden - if you are not authenticated
+* 401 Unauthorized - if you are not authenticated
-* 403 Unauthorized - if you are not logged in with sufficient permissions
+* 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if the parent group doesn't exist
-* 422 Unprocessable Entity - if the child group doesn't exist
-* 422 Unprocessable Entity - if the specified eperson doesn't exist
+* 422 Unprocessable Entity - if the child group doesn't exist or if the specified eperson doesn't exist

 ## Search
 **GET /api/eperson/groups/search/byMetadata?query=<:name>**